microcompiler/azmatrix/README.md

 **Note:** A 5V power supply is also required for powering the matrix itself.

 ## Firmware
-This firware includes drawing functions including line, point, circle, area, and three sizes of text.
+Firmware drawing functions includes line, point, circle, area, and three sizes of text.

 ## Schematics and Board Design Files
 Available from CircuitMaker: